talum/building-git/ch4and5.md

 # Chapter 4 and 5 Discussion

+## Recap from Last Time

+### Ch 2
+- We talked about the contents of the `.git` directory
+- `.git/objects` forms git's database
+- Talked about tools to view contents of commits `cat-file`.
+Also using inflate, hexdump to see how trees and blobs are stored on disk
+- Storing blobs and trees in a compressed format, along with object IDs
+- Commits point to trees and trees point to blobs
+- Commits are stored as a series of headers followed by a message.
+- Commits refer to a tree that represents state of files at that point in time
+- Use SHA-1 hash function to get the object ID

+### Ch 3
+- initialized repo: made `.git` and `.git/objects` and `.git/refs`
+- author started introducing abstractions
+- started storing blobs and trees into the database
+- called out the need for atomicity
+- using `Array.pack` to compress

+In essence, last time we talked about what things are and started storing them, but didn't have any way of connecting these objects through time.
+_______________

+# Discussion Questions

+1. How are commits linked?
+Why is this better/more performant?
+(Why not sort by timestamps?)
+2. In distributed systems, we often need to think about race conditions.
+How does Git handle the potential for multiple processes to write to the same HEAD file?
+3. Compare/contrast: what happens when a file is changed in a commit? what happens when a file is unchanged in a commit? (w/r/t git database and trees) stored and referenced?)
+4. What's cool about Merkle trees?
+5. Why must git's tree objects have their entries be sorted?
+6. What do you think about the author's approach?
+7. What do you think about the structure of our code so far?
+What would you change if anything?
+8. Any stories to share about git snafus or race condition conundrums?

+Notes to self
+- kind of interesting author is alluding to linked list traversal without calling it out
+- moderately annoying we update the code in a paint by numbers way but not all the steps are written down (always gotta update the requires)

 # Chapter 4 Making history
 Need for storing relationships between commits in order to see a history.